albator62/docker-images-plexmediaserver/README.md

 #
 VOLUMES="/opt/docker/plex/data:/var/lib/plexmediaserver /opt/docker/plex/mount.d:/etc/mount.d /opt/docker/plex/acd:/var/lib/acd /opt/docker/plex/gdrive:/var/lib/gdrive /mnt/data/public:/mnt/local/public /mnt/data/private:/mnt/local/.private"
 ~~~~
 You can use this file as-is.
-If you want to mount local folders within the container, you will need to adjust the **VOLUMES** value appropriately.
-Please make sure you refer to the **ecloudfs** documentation for this.
+The **VOLUMES** shown above contain the required volume mounts for both this container as well as the **ecloudfs** container.
+If you want to mount additional local folders within the container, you will need to adjust the **VOLUMES** value appropriately.
+Please make sure you refer to the **ecloudfs** documentation for additional information on configuring volume mappings.

 ## Backing Up Plex
 Once you have configured Plex per the instructions above, you simply need to backup the **/opt/docker/plex** folder and subfolders to save your Plex configuration.
 You should also back up any host folders in which you are storing  media files.